-Whenever I arrive at a new destination, I tend to go to the supermarket to buy things like water, snacks and even toiletries.
-If you do the some, your daily budget in Corfu will likely be lower than it would be if you buy drinks and snacks on the go.
+Whenever I arrive at a new destination, I tend to go to the supermarket to buy things like water, snacks, and even toiletries.
+If you do the same, your daily budget in Corfu will likely be lower than it would be if you buy drinks and snacks on the go.

 In a supermarket mineral water (1l) costs around 0,30€.
 Meanwhile, sparkling water usually costs between 0,50€ and 0,60€.
 If you buy a 0.5l bottle at a kiosk you will usually pay between 1.50€ and 2€.

 In general, the prices of all eatables were similar to those elsewhere in Europe or the United States.
 You do not have to worry about things costing more in one place than at another.

 In most places I visited, there were trucks driving around that sold fresh fruit, so keep your eyes and ears open.
 The fruit sold by the driving merchants cost just as much or even less than at the supermarket and looked amazing.

 If you want to buy toiletries you should be aware of the fact that most shower gel and shampoo bottles were quite big.
 Therefore they might be more expensive than in your country of origin.